In the last article, we discussed the first two of four primary consequences of taking acid stopping drugs:

 The connection between rheumatoid arthritis (RA) and low stomach acid in particular has been well established in the literature.
 Examining the stomach contents of 45 RA patients, Swedish researchers found that 16 (36 percent) had virtually no stomach acid.
 Those people who had suffered from RA the longest had the least acid.
 A group of Italian researchers also found that people with RA have an extremely high rate of atrophic gastritis associated with low stomach acid when compared with normal individuals.

-In the last ten years, more than four hundred scientific articles concerned with the connection between asthma and gastric acidity have been published.
-One of the most common features of asthma, in addition to wheezing, is gastroesophageal reflux.
 It is estimated that between up to 80 percent of people with asthma also have GERD.
 Compared with healthy people, those with asthma also have significantly more reflux episodes and more acid-induced irritation of their esophageal lining.

 When acid gets into the windpipe, there is a tenfold drop in the ability of the lungs to take in and breathe out air.
 Physicians who are aware of this association have begun prescribing acid stopping drugs to asthma patients suffering from GERD.
 While these drugs may provide temporary symptomatic relief, they do not address the underlying cause of the LES dysfunction that permitted acid into the esophagus in the first place.

 In fact, there is every reason to believe that acid suppressing drugs make the underlying problem (too little stomach acid and overgrowth of bacteria) worse, thus perpetuating and exacerbating the condition.